i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     Instantiated with HKDF as specified in [RFC-5869]_, using the hash function SHA-256.
     This means that SALT_LEN can be at most 32.

-    Note: If we care about speed, we could use keyed-BLAKE2b instead.
-It has an output size large enough to accommodate the largest n we require (or we can call it once per desired key with a counter argument).
-BLAKE2b is much faster than SHA-256, and keyed-BLAKE2b would reduce the total number of hash function calls.
-    [UNSCIENTIFIC-KDF-SPEEDS]_

 Format